tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 [^interrupt-self]: This is one of the harder behaviors to train.
     The model needs to be able to interrupt one of its own streams when another stream surfaces something more important.
     This is a form of self-interruption, and it is different from being interrupted by the user.

-#### **Testing**

-*What it is.*
-The agent runs the test suite.
-The output streams for two minutes.
-The agent waits for the suite to finish before it acts on any of it.
-The agent could have noticed the first failure within ten seconds, but it does not look at the output until the command exits.

-*What it should be.*
-The agent runs the test suite.
-The agent watches the stream, and at the same time it drafts the PR description on the user-facing channel.
-The first test failure triggers the agent to stop drafting and investigate.
-The failure turns out to be unrelated to the export change.
-The planning channel updates to note the flaky test.
-The agent continues drafting the PR.

-#### **Shipping**

-*What it is.*
-When the tests pass, you ask the agent to push the export feature.
-The agent pushes the branch.
-The agent waits for CI to finish before it does anything else.
-If you want a rollback plan, you ask for it as a separate turn.

-*What it should be.*
-When the tests pass, the agent finalizes the PR for the export feature.
-You did not have to ask for status during any of this.
-The planning channel was already showing you the running state.
-The agent pushes the branch and watches CI.
-While CI runs, the agent writes a rollback plan on another channel - revert the PR, hide the button behind a flag.

 #### **Compacting**